Manatee County Habitat for Humanity Will Dedicate Two New Homes in Bradenton May 19

 Sun Hydraulics, LLC is the home sponsor of Jackie Melendez’s house and they have donated nearly 200 hours of volunteer labor in addition to their home sponsorship.
 “Sun Hydraulics is proud to have the opportunity to partner with Habitat for Humanity once again to help this community-driven organization make such an impact on this family’s life.
 It has been a great pleasure to work alongside Jackie and other volunteers to make this home a reality,” said Mike Sheppard, of Sun Hydraulics.

 Carpenter Contractors of America made a large donation of material and labor to Manatee Habitat for the construction of one of the houses.
 They planned a Commemorative Build Day in January in memory of their 30-year colleague and friend, Jeff Pfeifer.
 The company donated all the lumber used in the house and the roof trusses.
 CCA employees did the installation in one day.

-Manatee Literacy Council has been engaged presenting books at all Manatee Habitat home dedications since 2016.
-Roger Boos, President of Manatee Literacy Council, a non-profit partner of Manatee Habitat for Humanity, will present age appropriate books to all family members at the dedication ceremony.
+Manatee Literacy Council has been engaged in presenting books at all Manatee Habitat home dedications since 2016.
+Roger Boos, President of Manatee Literacy Council, a non-profit partner of Manatee Habitat for Humanity, will present age-appropriate books to all family members at the dedication ceremony.